 How might this look in a traditional Christian environment?
 It looks like a father telling his daughter how to vote or what to say in court.
-It looks like a father treating his wife as if she doesn’t exist because she disagrees with him about God.
+It looks like a father treating his wife as if her rights and opinions don’t exist when she disagrees with him about God.
 It might look like a father refusing his daughter an education.
-It could also look like shunning a woman at church who has been given a gift and calling by God or even worse a witch hunt to criticize and condemn her.
+It also might look like shunning a woman at church who has been given a gift from the Holy Spirit to preach or teach by starting a witch hunt to criticize and condemn her.

-At the time, my pastor had asked me to serve communion with the men and had asked if I would consider becoming an elder.
-Because I knew there were some in our church who adamantly were opposed to women leaders–including my friends, I felt it would only cause trouble so I said no. I didn’t say no because I was unable to care for other people.
-I have known elders who took no interest in my life but I knew I had the gift of encouragement and teaching, but I still said no. Part of the problem was that I perceived that to be an elder meant some sort of hierarchy.
-Today I realize it simply means you are willing to serve others as Jesus does.
-So why would a woman not be able to do this?
+At the time, my pastor had me serve communion with the men, and he had asked if I would consider becoming an elder.
+Because I knew there were some in our church who adamantly were opposed to women leaders–including my friends, I felt it would only cause trouble, so I said no. I didn’t say no because I felt inadequate.
+I said no because I didn’t want to fight with people.
+I’ve known many elders who took no interest in my life or the lives of others.
+They wear the badge as a sign of authority and honor without serving as Jesus did.
+I knew I had the gift of encouragement and teaching, but I still said no. Part of the problem was that I perceived that to be an elder meant to put myself on a pedestal because that is what the elders I saw were doing.
+Today I realize God’s true church is not built from the top down, but the bottom up.

 When the husband of this couple heard that I had turned my pastor down, he told me he was proud of me for saying no–that I was too nice of a person to be standing up for women’s leadership in the church.
-I wish I had asked him what he meant, but I had been conditioned by my father to let the men lead and I had been taught by my mother to not to make waves, so I shrunk back from following God’s lead because I was listening to men who were supposedly superior to me and had a more direct line to God.
+I wish I had asked him what he meant, but I had been conditioned by my father to let men lead, and I had been taught by my mother to not make waves, so I shrunk back from following God’s lead because I was listening to my parents that men were supposedly superior to me and had a more direct line to God.

 This incident happened over a decade ago.
-After studying the life of Jesus these last ten years, I am convinced that God not only calls women, but the Bible shows how women were strategically placed in the gospel story to empower Eve to reclaim her rightful place as Adam’s equal.
-But before we get into Eve’s restoration, let’s talk about where headship came actually from.
+After studying the life of Jesus these last ten years, I realized God not only calls women, but the Bible reveals how women were strategically placed in the gospel story to empower all Ezers (God’s original name for Eve) to reclaim their rightful place as Adam’s equal.
+But before we get into Eve’s restoration, let’s talk about where the false doctrine of male headship came from.